labring/sealos/docs/5.0/docs/user-guide/database/config-docs/config-docs.md

+---
+keywords: [PostgreSQL configuration, database parameters, YAML, kubectl apply, OpsRequest]
+description: Learn how to modify PostgreSQL database parameters using YAML and kubectl.
+Follow our step-by-step guide to ensure successful configuration changes.
+---

 # Tutorial on modifying database parameters with yaml

 Some parameters of the database cannot take effect immediately after modification.
 Therefore, you need to apply yaml to